NW (novel): Themes

 One of the novel's main themes is the restructuring of the class system.
 Whereas one's ethnicity used to be seen as an identity defining feature, it now no longer automatically entails membership in any specific milieu, as illustrated by Natalie's example.
 In the highly competitive society of Natalie's London, belonging to an ethnic minority no longer guarantees any form of mutual solidarity.
 Tensions between the different classes of London remain prevalent in the face of increasing disparities in income (and other forms of wealth inequality) even as ambitious immigrants join the upper class via their own wealth accumulation.

 In a world with an increasing variety of lifestyle choices, the issue of self examination gains importance.
 Leah, who sees no appeal in the traditional maternal role, rejecting still widespread societal expectations, cuts to the core of this new liberty: "I am the sole author of the dictionary that defines me."
-This freedom of self-definition however also come with increased responsibility.
+This freedom of self-definition however also comes with increased responsibility.
 Getting to choose means having to carefully consider your choices and having more occasion for doubts.
 In NW, the possibility of being the sole author of your own life is portrayed as a blessing and a curse at the same time.

 Self-examination, however, does not always protect against delusion.
 In a quest to be all things to all people, a person can lose sight of their innermost self.
 In contrast to Leah, Natalie has always tried her best to meet societal expectations – in her role as daughter, sister, mother, wife, lawyer, rich person, poor person, Briton and Jamaican.
 Each of these roles demands its own costume.
-Natalie comes to see them as cage, from which she tries to escape, through her sexual escapades.
+Natalie comes to see them as a cage, from which she tries to escape, through her sexual escapades.

 The novel portrays different reactions to the social pressures placed on women with regard to motherhood.
 Leah ultimately resists the pressure, but still feels a need to hide her desire to remain childless as long as possible.
 Natalie wants to meet social expectations of motherhood, but in a way that does not hamper her career – to her, having it all is mostly a question of timing, allowing her to meet personal as well as professional objectives.
 The novel also highlights different attitudes towards maternal perfectionism depending on someone's milieu.
 In Caldwell it is enough to abstain from physical violence to be considered a decent mother.
 Everywhere else, everything has to be perfect and even then the mother is not guaranteed to escape judgement.